Ace-jpeg/CrateDigger-rMac/README.md

-# CrateDigger-rMac
+# CrateDigger MacOS Releases
-CrateDigger MacOS Releases
+This is a repository for MacOS releases for CrateDigger.